silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 in C. Think about our programs from the context of another computer user who is running them.
 They might like the programs but wish that they worked in a slightly different way, or they might simply be curious about how they work and want to see for themselves.
-For both of these tasks, it is very helpful if the user can do something with the machine code in order to see the program's code as we (the designers) saw it.
+Technically they already have all that they need for these tasks: the executable files containing the programs' machine code instructions, which they can look at and modify to their content.
+But it would be much more helpful if they could see the program's code as we (the designers) saw it.

-For our machine code program, they can simply open the program file in hexedit and see the exact same code that we did when we wrote it.
-For our assembly program, they can translate the assembled machine code back into assembly (since assembly is basically a 1-to-1 translation of machine code) and also see (essentially) the same assembly code that we saw when we wrote it.
-But what about C?
+If they are curious about our machine code program, it's easy: they simply open the program file in hexedit and they can see the exact same machine code we did when writing it.
+For our assembly program things are a little trickier since we designed the program in assembly but all they have are the assembled machine code instructions.
+But since assembly is basically just human-readable machine code, there are "disassembler" programs which can take machine code and translate it back into assembly.
+Now how about our C programs?

 We know that C uses a programming paradigm, so our C code does not correspond 1-to-1 with machine code like assembly does.
 And I mentioned earlier that